Davide Drei

-Davide Drei (born 22 January 1965 in Forlì) is an Italian politician.
+Davide Drei (born 22 January 1965) is an Italian politician.

-He is a member of the Democratic Party and he was elected Mayor of Forlì on 25 May 2014 and took office on 28 May.
+He is a member of the Democratic Party and he was elected mayor of Forlì on 25 May 2014 and took office on 28 May.
 His term as mayor ended on 11 June 2019.

-Drei served as President of the Province of Forlì-Cesena from 2014 to 2018.
+Drei served as president of the Province of Forlì-Cesena from 2014 to 2018.

+Biography

+After earning a degree in geological sciences from the University of Bologna in 1990, he held various positions within the municipal administration.

+He has been mayor of the city of Forlì since 2014, succeeding Roberto Balzani, who was elected as a member of the Democratic Party (Italy).
+From October 13, 2014, to October 30, 2018, he also served as president of the province of Forlì-Cesena.

+In 2019, he decided not to run for a second term.